Function problem: Definition

+Note that $R$ does not have to be a functional binary relation.

 An algorithm solves $P$ if for every input $x$ such that there exists a $y$ satisfying $(x, y) \in R$, the algorithm produces one such $y$, and if there are no such $y$, it rejects.

 A promise function problem permits the algorithm to do anything (thus may not terminate) if no such $y$ exists.

 Examples

-A well-known function problem is given by the Functional Boolean Satisfiability Problem, FSAT for short.
+A well-known function problem is given by the functional Boolean satisfiability problem, FSAT for short.
 The problem, which is closely related to the SAT decision problem, can be formulated as follows:

-Given a boolean formula $\varphi$ with variables $x_1, \ldots, x_n$, find an assignment $x_i \rightarrow \{ \text{TRUE}, \text{FALSE} \}$ such that $\varphi$ evaluates to $\text{TRUE}$ or decide that no such assignment exists.
+Given a propositional formula $\varphi$ with variables $x_1, \ldots, x_n$, find an assignment $x_i \rightarrow \{ \text{TRUE}, \text{FALSE} \}$ such that $\varphi$ evaluates to $\text{TRUE}$ or decide that no such assignment exists.

-In this case the relation $R$ is given by pairs of suitably encoded boolean formulas and satisfying assignments.
+In this case the relation $R$ is given by pairs of suitably encoded propositional formulas and satisfying assignments.

 While a SAT algorithm, fed with a formula $\varphi$, only needs to return "unsatisfiable" or "satisfiable", an FSAT algorithm needs to return some satisfying assignment in the latter case.

 Other notable examples include the travelling salesman problem, which asks for the route taken by the salesman, and the integer factorization problem, which asks for the list of factors.

 Relationship to other complexity classes

 Consider an arbitrary decision problem $L$ in the class NP.
-By the definition of NP, each problem instance $x$ that is answered 'yes' has a polynomial-size certificate $y$ which serves as a proof for the 'yes' answer.
+By the definition of NP, there is a system of certificates such that each problem instance $x$ that is answered 'yes' has a polynomial-size certificate $y$ that serves as a proof for the 'yes' answer (and problem instances answered 'no' have no such certificates).
 Thus, the set of these pairs $(x,y)$ forms a relation, representing the function problem "given $x$ in $L$, find a certificate $y$ for $x$".
-This function problem is called the function variant of $L$; it belongs to the class FNP.
+This function problem is called a function variant of $L$; it belongs to the class FNP.

+Conversely, every problem R in FNP induces a (unique) corresponding decision problem: given x, decide if there exists some y such that R(x,y) holds.

 FNP can be thought of as the function class analogue of NP, in that solutions of FNP problems can be efficiently (i.e., in polynomial time in terms of the length of the input) verified, but not necessarily efficiently found.
-In contrast, the class FP, which can be thought of as the function class analogue of P, consists of function problems whose solutions can be found in polynomial time.
+In contrast, the class FP, which can be thought of as the function class analogue of P, consists of function problems for which solutions can be found in polynomial time.